William H. Turner Technical Arts High School: VSAT

 The Agriscience Academy, or Ag for short, encourages students to play a role in society that deals with agriculture such as livestock and horticulture.
 In the Animal Science and Services program, students handle livestock such as cattle, in order to better understand the meat industry as well as the veterinary field of large animals.
 Animals include pigs, sheep, steers and breeding cattle.
 Students also attend local fairs like the Miami-Dade County Fair and the State Fair in Tampa.
 In order for this to be possible, the students have to join FFA or Future Farmers of America.
 FFA allows students to learn leadership skills and parliament procedures.
 Tractor driving and Speech are also part of the FFA.

-Students spend about 3 to 10 months (including weekends, holidays, and no-school days) taking care of several SAE projects.
-The students exercise, bathe, and feed the animals.
-They also clean the animals' pens.
-After that, the students take the animals to local fairs.
-There, the students exhibit the animals to their potential using various equipment.
-Some competitions have included Showmanship, Fitting and Grooming, and Market.
-The FFA students compete with each other and other FFA or 4H students of other agricultural schools in Florida, depending on the location of the fair.
-As soon as the fairs are over, the students must leave their animals because they raised the animals for meat; the animals are then sent to slaughter.
-Here are more information about the animals the students nurture: